 Solar energy accounts for 2% of global electricity usage.
 The source has steadily increased throughout the years.

 Without question, the growing popularity of solar power has resulted in the introduction of new financing options for prospective owners.
-However, it is equally crucial to weigh all the benefits and drawbacks of any financial investment you want to make.
+However, weighing all the benefits and drawbacks of any financial investment you want to make is equally crucial.